World Compliment Day: March 1st

 Compliments often have a powerful impact.
 When someone gives you a compliment or when you share a kind word with someone else, oxytocin (sometimes referred to as the "love hormone"), is usually activated.
 Research suggests that pleasure and happiness are typically induced by the release of oxytocin.
 Therefore, when a person pays attention to you in a positive way or you offer a compliment to a stranger, you may be actively contributing to a happier society.

 You may have also experienced watching someone’s face light up after paying them a genuine and sincere compliment.
 Every compliment you give or receive can be like a small gift to lift spirits and build confidence, which can be a wonderful way to support one another’s mental well-being.
+These moments of kindness can provide more energy and enthusiasm for the day ahead.

-How to celebrate World Compliment Day On March 1st
+Celebrating World Compliment Day: March 1st

 Smile